mistraljs/mistraljs/README.md

 # mistraljs
-Mistraljs is an modified and improvement of the [Mustache templating language](http://mustache.github.io/).
+Mistraljs is an modified and improvement of the [Mustache templating language](http://mustache.github.io/) created by Chris Wanstrath.
 Mistraljs is library use MVR-VM (Model View Route - ViewModel) Concept to help you create prototype.

 #MVR-VM Concept